zkportal/aleo-oracle-docs/docs/guide/understanding_response.md

 ### AttestationData as a floating point number

-To seriailze and encode Attestation Data for Aleo as an unsigned integer up to 64 bits in size, you set <code>[AttestationRequest](../sdk/js_api.md#type-attestationrequest).[encodingOptions](../sdk/js_api.md#type-encodingoptions).value</code> to `int`.
+To serialize and encode Attestation Data for Aleo as a float up to 64 bits in size, you set <code>[AttestationRequest](../sdk/js_api.md#type-attestationrequest).[encodingOptions](../sdk/js_api.md#type-encodingoptions).value</code> to `float`.
 This is the only encoding option where you also need to provide desired precision.
 See the [Guide to encoding options](./index.md#precision).

 Not all floats can be encoded to an Aleo-compatible format at the moment.